Nivalenol

 Nivalenol (NIV) is a mycotoxin of the trichothecene group.
 In nature it is mainly found in fungi of the Fusarium species.
 The Fusarium species belongs to the most prevalent mycotoxin producing fungi in the temperate regions of the northern hemisphere, therefore making them a considerable risk for the food crop production industry.

 The fungi are abundant in various agricultural products (cereal crops) and their further processed products (malt, beer and bread).
 "The Fusarium species invade and grow on crops, and may produce nivalenol under moist and cool conditions".

-The symptoms observed after being affected with nivalenol are "feed refusal, vomiting, gastroenteric and dermal irritation or necrosis and immunological dysfunction", as well as haematotoxicity, resulting in a low leukocyte count.
+In pigs, the symptoms observed after nivalenol exposure are "feed refusal, vomiting, gastroenteric and dermal irritation or necrosis and immunological dysfunction", as well as haematotoxicity, resulting in a low leukocyte count.

 History

-In the period of 1946-1963 several cases of intoxication due to the ingestion of Fusarium infected grains (Scrabby grain disease) were reported in Japan, Korea and India.
+In the period of 1946 to 1963, several cases of intoxication due to the ingestion of Fusarium infected grains (scrabby grain disease) were reported in Japan, Korea and India.
 There have been no reports of lethal cases and only mild symptoms like nausea, vomiting, diarrhea and abdominal pain.
-In these incidents F.graminaerum could be isolated which hints at a nivalenol or deoxynivalenol contamination.
+In these incidents F. graminaerum could be isolated, which hints at a nivalenol or deoxynivalenol contamination.

 In the same period two outbreaks involving over 100 cases were reported in India and China.
 These outbreaks were also non-lethal.